craigloewen-msft/custom-vision-demo/README.md

 # custom-vision-demo
-A demo page for using the custom vision Azure API with Vue
+A demo page for using the custom vision Azure API with Vue.

 ## Project setup
 ```